Robotic Manipulation Datasets for Offline Compositional Reinforcement Learning: Experiments

-\paragraph{Training on Expert-Random Composition} Next, we demonstrate the importance of accounting for compositional structure by training agents using compositional sampling over an expert-random dataset combination.
-As shown in the fourth sub-table of Table~\ref{tab:defaultres}, all three agents are able to extract some information from the expert datasets.
-Interestingly, BC substantially outperforms standard IQL on the train set.
-However, even though standard IQL has rather weak training performance, it achieves higher zero-shot success, highlighting the benefits of offline RL generalization.
-The CP-IQL agent achieves the strongest training performance on both the return and the success metric.
-On the zero-shot tasks, CP-IQL also outperforms both BC and IQL.
-The compositional architecture seems to lead to significant increase in training performance which then translates to better zero-shot transfer performance.
-This indicates that the learned modules discover how to solve pieces of certain tasks on the train set, which are then carried over to the zero-shot tasks.
-Moreover, the training success of $37\%$ indicates that the CP-IQL agent is achieving success even on the tasks from the random data set, unlike non-compositional baselines.
-For comparison, note that the BC and standard IQL agents perform significantly better on the medium dataset (column 2) even though the medium dataset and the random-expert dataset with compositional sampling both contain roughly the same amount of successful trajectories.
-This suggests that they learn something closer to an ``average'' behavior policy rather than extracting the compositional structure of the tasks and specializing it to each task.
+\textbf{Training on Expert-Warmstart composition}~~ We demonstrate the importance of compositionality by evaluating agents using compositional sampling combining expert and warmstart datasets.
+As shown in the fourth sub-table of Table~\ref{tab:defaultres}, all four agents are able to extract some information from the expert datasets.
+The compositional architecture leads to an increase in training performance, which translates to better zero-shot performance.
+This indicates that the learned modules discover how to solve pieces of tasks on the training set, which are then re-used on the zero-shot tasks.
+BC and standard IQL agents perform substantially better on the medium dataset (sub-table 2) even though the medium dataset and the warmstart-expert dataset with compositional sampling contain a similar amount of successful trajectories.
+This suggests that they learn something akin to an ``average'' policy, instead of extracting the compositional structure and specializing it to each task.